tequilahub/tequila/README.rst

 - Pyquil

 # QuantumChemistry:
-If you are intenting to use psi4: psi4 has no default pip installer, so it is not part of requirements.txt if you are using conda you can install it with conda install psi4 -c psi4
+If you are intending to use psi4: psi4 has no default pip installer, so it is not part of requirements.txt if you are using conda you can install it with conda install psi4 -c psi4